You are here

 Air travel security

 There is no reason why new regulations should spoil your fun.
 Flying is the safest way to travel, but there are new requirements that you must adhere to.
-Be sure to check the latest Transportation Security Administration tips on air travel security and become informed before you fly.
+Be sure to check TSA’s website and become informed before you fly.
 Review this carefully and consider some basics:

 • Find out what you can take with you – and what is banned from airports and airplanes.